BlackScorp/guestbook/article.md

 }
 ```

-to prevent copy and past of the message handling in my validator and response i created a trait
+To prevent the copy and pasting of the message handling in my validator and response, we create a trait.

 ```php
 //src/ErrorTrait.php